pycom/pycom-micropython-sigfox/docs/library/network.Bluetooth.rst

 .. method:: bluetooth.start_scan(timeout)

    Starts performing a scan listening for BLE devices sending advertisements.
 This function always returns inmmediatelly, the scanning will be performed on the background.
 The return value is ``None``.
+After starting the scan the function ``get_adv()`` can be used to retrieve the advertisements messages from the FIFO.
+The internal FIFO has space to cache 8 advertisements.

    The arguments are: